An Operational Approach to Information Leakage via Generalized Gain Functions: Introduction

 \subsection{Related Work}

 Most of the approaches in the literature start with a particular metric developed in other contexts and study the properties that follow from the definition.
 It is difficult to associate an operational meaning to such a leakage measures.
 In fact, such approaches can label evidently insecure systems as secure (see~\cite[Section~3.6]{Issa2017}).
 An alternative approach is via a specific threat model of a \emph{guessing} adversary giving an operationally meaningful interpretation to information leakage~\cite{smith2009foundations,braun2009quantitative,Alvimetal12,Issaetal,Liaoetal,saeidian2022pointwise}.
 Smith~\cite{smith2009foundations} defines \emph{min-entropy leakage} as the logarithm of the multiplicative increase, upon observing $Y$, of the probability of correctly guessing $X$.
-Braun \emph{et al.}~\cite{braun2009quantitative} consider the maximization of min-entropy leakage over all prior distributions on $X$ resulting in a leakage measure (later shown to be equal to {maximal leakage}~\cite{Issaetal}) dependent only on the conditional distribution (or channel) $P_{Y|X}$.
-Alvim~\emph{et al.}~\cite{Alvimetal12} defined $g$-leakage by introducing a gain function $g:\mathcal{X}\times\hat{\mathcal{X}}\rightarrow [0,1]$ instead of looking at the probability of correctly guessing $X$.
-They showed that maximizing $g$-leakage over all gain functions $g$ yields maximal leakage.
-We remark that this gain function viewpoint is fundamentally different from our gain function viewpoint in that they consider gain as a function of the true realization of the random variable and the guessed value, however, in our approach, the gain function is applied to the probability of correctly guessing.
-Also, note that the threat model in all these works focuses on guessing $X$ itself.
+Braun \emph{et al.}~\cite{braun2009quantitative} consider the maximization of min-entropy leakage over all prior distributions on $X$ resulting in a leakage measure (later shown to be equal to {maximal leakage}~\cite{Issaetal}) known as \emph{min-capacity} that is dependent only on the conditional distribution (or channel) $P_{Y|X}$.
+Alvim~\emph{et al.}~\cite{Alvimetal12,Alvimetal14} defined \emph{$g$-leakage} and \emph{$g$-capacity} by introducing a gain function $g:\mathcal{X}\times\hat{\mathcal{X}}\rightarrow \mathbb{R}$ instead of looking at the probability of correctly guessing $X$.
+Alvim~\emph{et al.}~\cite{Alvimetal12} showed that maximizing $g$-capacity over all gain functions $g$ yields maximal leakage. {Note that the threat model in all these works focuses on guessing $X$ itself rather than a (potentially) randomized function $U$ of $X$.
+Issa \emph{et al.}~\cite{Issaetal} considered maximal gain leakage based on the gain functions and $g$-leakage introduced by Alvim~\emph{et al.}~\cite{Alvimetal12}, where the adversary is interested in a (potentially) randomized function of $X$ and maximum is taken over all gain functions $g:\mathcal{U}\times\hat{\mathcal{U}}\rightarrow [0,1]$.
+Similar to Alvim~\emph{et~al.}~\cite{Alvimetal12}, they showed that maximal gain leakage is equal to maximal leakage.
+As we show later, our definition of gain function where a real-valued function is applied to the probability of correctly guessing can be seen as a special case of the gain function definition of Alvim~\emph{et al.}~\cite{Alvimetal12,Alvimetal14}.
+However, the information leakage measures we study in this work differ substantially from that of the works~\cite{Alvimetal12,Alvimetal14,Issaetal}.
+In particular, Alvim~\emph{et al.}~\cite{Alvimetal12,Alvimetal14} and Issa \emph{et al.}~\cite{Issaetal} consider leakage measures with a maximum taken over all the gain functions while the problem of computing leakage measures with specific gain functions (other than the identity gain function that corresponds to maximal leakage) remains open and is conjectured to be challenging~\cite[Section~VI.A]{Alvimetal14}.
+In this work, we study leakage measures with specific gain functions and obtain their closed-form expressions.
+We present more details on the distinction from Alvim~\emph{et al.}~\cite{Alvimetal12,Alvimetal14} and Issa \emph{et~al.}~\cite{Issaetal} in Section~\ref{section:maximalg-leakage} (in particular, see Remark~\ref{distinction-alvimissa}).}